 Approval for Residential Treatment will be determined by Medical Management on an individual case basis, following a review for clinical appropriateness.
-This level of care is only available to those members who have received precertification from the Medical Management Department.
+This level of care is only available to those members who have been referred to the Medical Management Department.